pacificclimate/pdp/docker/dev-local/README.md

    ```
    This allows the reverse proxy automatically set up by the docker-compose
    to refer to the domain `pdp.localhost`.
 Note that the frontend container is
-   configured with `APP_ROOT` and `DATA_ROOT` using to this domain.
+   configured with `APP_ROOT` and `DATA_ROOT` using this domain.

 #### 1. Build the dev local image

-The image need only be (re)built when the project is first cloned or when
+The image need only be (re)built when:

+1. the project is first cloned, or
+1. any of the `*requirements.txt` files change, or
+1. `entrypoint.sh` changes.

-any of the `*requirements.txt` files change.
-The built image contains all
+The built image contains all dependencies specified in those files
-of the dependencies specified in those files (but not the PDP codebase).
+(but not the PDP codebase).
 It forms the basis for installing and running your local codebase.

 To build the image: